AdhamSeliman5/AdhamSeliman5/README.md

   </a>
 </p>

-<h3 align="center">Data Analyst with a strong foundation in mathematics, statistics, and data visualization, experienced in sales,
+<h3 align="center">Data Analyst with a strong foundation in mathematics, statistics, and business intelligence.
+Experienced in sales,
-marketing, and e-commerce analysis.
-Skilled in leveraging data-driven insights to optimize business strategies, enhance customer engagement, and drive revenue growth.
-Passionate about predictive modeling, business intelligence tools, and statistical analysis to support strategic decision-making..</h3>
+marketing, and e-commerce analysis, with hands-on expertise in Python, SQL, Power BI, and Excel.
+Skilled in transforming raw data into actionable insights, building dashboards, and supporting strategic decisions.
+Passionate about continuous learning and automation..</h3>
 <h2> Let's connect and explore how I can help you achieve data-driven insights and transformative business outcomes. </h2>
 <br>
 <img align="right" src="https://user-images.githubusercontent.com/63050133/156676671-d5b2e362-97d4-4404-9447-dd71ddfea82f.gif" width = 200px/>